Vyral/base-template/_posts/2020-03-06-what-should-you-know-about-the-monster-home-law.md

 {% include youtube.html %}

-<p style="text-align:center"><em>A new law was recently passed pertaining to homes that contain six or more bedrooms and take up 60% or more of a lot’s size.
-Here’s what you need to know.</em></p>
+*A new law was recently passed pertaining to homes that contain six or more bedrooms and take up 60% or more of a lot’s size.
+Here’s what you need to know.*

-The new monster home law just passed in Hawaii. **It states that if a home’s size takes up 60% or more of the lot, you’re going to have some new specific guidelines on how to build to.** You can read more about them in the building department’s new requirements for monster homes.
+The new monster home law just passed in Hawaii. **It states that if a home’s size takes up 60% or more of the lot, you’re going to have some new specific guidelines on how to build it.** You can read more about them in the building department’s new requirements for monster homes.

-This law has just been changed after already having been changed last year. **With the latest change, monster homes are going to be much harder to build, both legally and illegally.** There are now penalties that will be put on builders who build monster homes occupying more than 60% of the lot size and containing more than six bedrooms.&nbsp;
+This law has just been changed after already having been changed last year. **With the latest change, monster homes are going to be much harder to build, both legally and illegally:**&nbsp;builders who build monster homes occupying more than 60% of the lot size and containing more than six bedrooms will now incur penalties.

 We have a ton more information on this that we’d be happy to share with you.
-If you’d like to read through it, or if you have any other questions, feel free to reach out via phone or email and we’d be happy to help you out.<br>&nbsp;
+If you’d like to read through it, or if you have any other questions, feel free to reach out via phone or email and we’d be happy to help you.<br>&nbsp;